My Approach to Therapy

 Therapy is a process—sometimes change happens gradually, and the goals for therapy sometimes shift as well.
 However, you should start to notice shifts in how you feel, how you relate to others, or how you respond to situations in your life.
 We’ll regularly reflect on your progress together to ensure that you feel supported and are moving toward your goals.

 I work within a network of professionals, so when a client needs something outside of my expertise, I will help them find the right specialist.
-I am unable to provide services like medication management, treating severe mental health conditions (such as schizophrenia, bipolar disorder, or borderline personality disorder), but I do work collaboratively with specialists in these areas or refer out for these conditions.
+I am unable to provide services like medication management or treat severe mental conditions that often require medical management.
+However, I work collaboratively with specialists in these areas or refer out for these conditions.
 I am also not qualified to provide psychological testing, such as formal ADHD and Autism assessments, IQ tests, or personality testing, but I can refer clients to psychologists who specialize in these assessments.
 Further, I do not provide forensic services, custody evaluations, or court-related therapy — my work focuses on therapeutic healing rather than legal assessments.
 Ultimately, my focus is on building a safe, nurturing environment to explore relational and personal growth within the areas I specialize.

 The first step is to schedule a consultation or initial session, where we’ll talk about what brings you to therapy and how we might work together.
 This session helps us both get a sense of whether we’re a good fit, and from there, we can create a plan for how to proceed.
 Fill out the form here to get started.